ios-factor/ios-factor.com/README.md

 - automatically install all dependencies (e.g. Xcode and CocoaPods)
 - run the deployment script (e.g. fastlane)

-Unfortunately due to the fact that Xcode has to run on macOS, and macOS virtualization comes with technical as well as legal challenges, we can't use this approach (yet).
+Unfortunately, due to the fact that Xcode has to run on macOS, and macOS virtualization comes with technical as well as legal challenges, we can't use this approach (yet).

 There are many reasons why in the recent years more and more development processes make use of disposable containers: